Becoming an Optician in Indiana

 - Ivy Tech Community College, Bloomington.
 At Ivy Tech, students can complete the optometry technology program, which prepares them to become opticians and to take and pass certification exams.
 Students may also choose between a 33-credit-hour certificate program, which is adequate for certification, or the 60-credit associate degree program.

-- Penn Foster, online.
-For students who cannot easily access the other campuses in Bloomington, there is an online option that anyone can complete from any location.
-Penn Foster offers an optician program that is entirely online and provides all the education needed to pass certification exams and begin working in the field.
+- Penn Foster College, online.
+For students who cannot easily access the other campuses, there is an online option that anyone can complete from any location.
+Penn Foster offers an optician exam prep program that is entirely online and provides all the education needed to pass certification exams and begin working in the field.

 Outlook and Salaries for Opticians in Indiana

 Growth in optician jobs in Indiana is huge right now.
-The number of jobs is expected to grow by 24 percent by 2024, a rate that is much faster than average job growth.
-In 2014, there were 1,950 opticians working in the state, but there are expected to be 2,420 by 2024.
-Related fields are also growing, ophthalmic medical technician careers at a rate of 21.3 percent and optometrist careers at a rate of nearly 26 percent.
+The number of jobs is expected to grow by 6 percent by 2030, a rate that is much faster than average job growth.
+In 2020, 1,760 opticians were working in the state, but there are expected to be 1,870 by 2030.
+Related fields are also growing, with ophthalmic medical technician careers at a rate of 15 percent and optometrist careers at a rate of 11 percent.

 Salaries in Indiana by Occupation